petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/picklists/creating-picklists.md

    **Name**: Determines the item's display name and can be localized after creation.

-   **Key**: Determines the standard value understood by applications in the backend and uses camel case.
+   **Key**: Determines the standard value understood by applications in the backend.
+The key can contain only letters and numbers.

    ![Enter a name and key, and then click Save.](./creating-picklists/images/03.png)

+   !!! note
+       Beginning in Liferay DXP 2024.Q3/Portal 7.4 GA132, you can capitalize picklist keys.
+This allows you to ...

 1. Click *Save*.
 The picklist updates immediately with the new item and generates an external reference code (ERC) for it.